-KBN's creditworthiness is based on the high credit quality of the Norwegian RLG sector that the bank serves (see Exhibit 3), as shown by its problem loan ratio of 0% while the bank has never recorded a loss on its loan book, which is reflected in our Asset Risk score.
+Although the economic impact from the coronavirus-induced disruption and low oil prices will be negative for Norwegian lenders in general, we expect KBN's asset quality to remain resilient because its creditworthiness is based on the high credit quality of the Norwegian RLG sector that the agency serves (see Exhibit 3).
+This is also demonstrated by KBN's problem loan ratio of 0% while the institution has never recorded a loss on its loan book, which is reflected in our aa1 Asset Risk score.

 Exhibit 3

 KBN lends to the Norwegian RLG sector

-Outstanding lending by customer category as of the end of 2018
+Outstanding lending by customer category as of the end of 2019